DIRACGrid/DIRAC/docs/source/DeveloperGuide/Overview/index.rst

 The Dirac framework for building secure SOA based systems provides generic components not specific to LHCb which can be applied in the contexts of other VOs as well.
-The framework is written in the Python language and includes the following components (Figure 2):
+The framework is written in the Python language and includes the following components:

  - DISET (DIRAC Secure Transport) secure communication protocol
  - Web Portal framework
  - Configuration System
  - Logging System
  - Monitoring System

-.. image: DIRACFrameworkComponents.jpg

-**Figure 2.
-DIRAC Framework Components**

 Web portal framework